Albert Street Uniting Church

-Albert Street Uniting Church is a heritage-listed church at 319 Albert Street (on the corner of Ann Street), Brisbane City, City of Brisbane, Queensland, Australia.
+Albert Street Uniting Church is a heritage-listed Uniting church at 319 Albert Street (on the corner of Ann Street), Brisbane City, City of Brisbane, Queensland, Australia.
 It was designed by George Henry Male Addison and built from 1888 to 1889 by Thomas Pearson & Sons.
 It was originally known as Albert Street Methodist Church and Central Methodist Mission.
 It was added to the Queensland Heritage Register on 21 October 1992.